Paddle Info for Groups

 Flat Water Rafting

-With similar requirements to Confined Paddling Activities, flat water rafting is a terrific way to combine construction skills and water activities.
+With similar requirements to Confined Paddling Activities andtherefore treated as a "swim event", flat water rafting is a terrific way to combine construction skills and water activities.
 Get your group to build its own raft with drums, poles and lashing ropes.
 Or try something creative like milk cartons.
 (Avoid polystyrene foam or any hazard to wildlife and environment.)

 Rafts must stay in calm, flat water and the activity must apply the same safety requirements as canoe/kayak activities.
 The rafts mustn’t venture more than 50 metres from waist deep water for the smallest crew member.
 Leaders need to watch for changing conditions, and an appropriate rescue craft must be on hand.
 Group Leader approval of your activity plan is required.